Jessica Korda shoots 65 to take 3-shot lead in LA Open - WHIZ News

 “It’s going to sound crazy, but I actually lipped out a good amount out there today, so it actually could have been lower,” Korda said.
 “I don’t complain.
 I know I made a bogey yesterday, but I made up for it with some birdies.
 Just had a little bit of a harder time with some speed today.”

 Top-ranked Jin Young Ko was second after a 65.
-Playing in the afternoon, she lost a late stroke with a bogey on the par-4 17th.
+Playing in the afternoon on the cool day, she lost a late stroke with a bogey on the par-4 17th.

+“Lots of wind out there, so I had a lot of tough shot,” Ko said.

 Fellow South Korean star Sei Young Kim was 9 under.
 She closed her afternoon round with a bogey on the par-3 18th for a 66.